turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceModVariables.md

-    orgHandle := "orgHandle_example" // string | The handle of the organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID for which the variable setting is to be created. request := *openapiclient.NewCreateWorkspaceModVariableSettingRequest("Name_example", "Setting_example") // CreateWorkspaceModVariableSettingRequest | The request body to create setting for mod variable in the organization workspace.
+    orgHandle := "orgHandle_example" // string | The handle of the organization that owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod was installed. modAlias := "modAlias_example" // string | The mod alias or mod ID for which the variable setting is to be created. request := *openapiclient.NewCreateWorkspaceModVariableSettingRequest("Name_example", interface{}(123)) // CreateWorkspaceModVariableSettingRequest | The request body to create setting for mod variable in the organization workspace.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)